chuckstack/introduction/README.md

 - [CrowdSec](https://www.crowdsec.net/) - (security) Proactively block known malicious IPs and activities.

 ## Guidelines for Stack Selection
-The Chuck-Stack has been cultivated over the last 25 years.
+The chuck-stack has been cultivated over the last 25 years.
 Here are the guidelines for inclusion.
 - Open source - or at least as open as possible
 - Start simple - easy to understand and reason about.
 Nix pushes this concept a little (or a lot); however, the power and simplicity it creates is worth the extra effort
 - Basic functionality - supports basics like CRUD (create, read, update and delete) with minimal effort